 The financial product promotes environmental and social characteristics and qualifies as a financial product subject to Article 8(1) SFDR by tracking the Reference Index (as defined below) which includes environmental and/or social considerations.
-The financial product holds a portfolio of securities that comprises all or a substantial number of the constituents in the Reference Index.
+The financial product holds a portfolio of securities that comprises all, or a substantial number of, the securities comprised in the Reference Index.
 The Reference Index selects companies from the Parent Index (as defined below) that meet certain minimum Environmental, Social and Governance ("ESG") standards, by excluding companies from the Parent Index which do not fulfil the following specific ESG criteria:

-- Assigned an Institutional Shareholder Services Inc ("ISS ESG") ESG Rating of D- or below; - Identified as 'Red' by ISS ESG in their Norms Based Screening.
-ISS ESG's Norms Based Screening assesses companies against their adherence to international norms on human rights, labour standards, environmental protection and anti-corruption established in the UN Global Compact and the OECD Guidelines; and/or - Identified by ISS ESG as having any involvement in controversial weapons; and/or - Identified by ISS ESG as breaching certain revenue thresholds in business activities, including, but not limited to, tobacco, thermal coal mining, oil sands, nuclear power, civilian firearms, and military equipment.
+- -Assigned an Institutional Shareholder Services Inc ("ISS ESG") ESG Rating of D- or below; -Identified as 'Red' by ISS ESG in their Norms Based Screening.
+ISS ESG's Norms Based Screening assesses companies against their adherence to international norms on human rights, labour standards, environmental protection and anti-corruption established in the UN Global Compact and the OECD Guidelines; - -Identified by ISS ESG as having any involvement in controversial weapons; and/or -Identified by ISS ESG as breaching certain revenue thresholds in business activities, including, but not limited to, tobacco, thermal coal mining, oil sands, nuclear power, civilian firearms, military equipment, coal expansion, oil fuels, gaseous fuels, and power generation.